 School Library Materials

-When making decisions on selection or retention ofIn selecting materials for the school library or media center, a librarian, under supervision of the principal, will evaluate the existing collection and the curriculum needs.
+When making decisions on selection or retention of materials for the school library or media center, a librarian, under supervision of the principal, will evaluate the existing collection and the curriculum needs.
 The librarian will consult reputable, professionally prepared selection aids and other professional sources.
 Materials will contain suitable readability levels.
 The librarian or other staff may not prohibit the selection or retention of, or refusal to select or retain, library materials on the basis that the library materials include a perspective, study or story of, or are created by, any individual or group against whom discrimination is prohibited under ORS 659.850[, i.e., race, color, religion, sex, sexual orientation, gender identity, national origin, marital status, age or disability].

 Recommendations for selection may be solicited from staff and students.